YerevaNN/yerevann.github.io/_posts/2016-02-05-implementing-dynamic-memory-networks.md

 | --- |
 | High-level structure of DMN from the [paper](http://arxiv.org/abs/1506.07285). |

 The input of the DMN is a sequence of word vectors of input sentences.
 We followed the paper and used pretrained [GloVe vectors](http://nlp.stanford.edu/projects/glove/) and added the dimensionality of word vectors to the list of hyperparamaters (controlled by the command line argument `--word_vector_size`).
-DMN architecture treats these vectors as part of a so called `Semantic memory` (in contrast to the `Episodic memory`) which may contain other knowledge as well.
+DMN architecture treats these vectors as part of a so called _semantic memory_ (in contrast to the _episodic memory_) which may contain other knowledge as well.
 Our implementation uses only word vectors and does *not* fine tune them during the training, so we don't consider it as a part of the neural network.

 The first module of DMN is an _input module_ that is a [gated recurrent unit](http://arxiv.org/abs/1412.3555) (GRU) running on the sequence of word vectors.
-GRU is a recurrent unit with 2 more gates that control when its content is updated and when its content is flushed.
-Its hidden state is meant to represent the input processed so far in a vector.
+GRU is a recurrent unit with 2 gates that control when its content is updated and when its content is erased.
+The hidden state of the input module is meant to represent the input processed so far in a vector.
 Input module outputs its hidden states either after every word (`--input_mask word`) or after every sentence (`--input_mask sentence`).
 These outputs are called `facts`.

 |![Formal definition of GRU](/public/2016-02-06/gru.png "Formal definition of GRU") |